rancher/rancher.github.io/rancher/v1.2/zh/rancher-services/networking/index.md

 ### CNI configuration

 For the network driver, you can set the CNI configuration within the `cni_config`.
-Here is an example of the CNI configuration for Rancher's IPsec infrastructure service.
+The example above shows the CNI configuration for Rancher's IPsec infrastructure service.

 ### Network Metadata